aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

 }
 ```

-## Defining the TEN Schema for Commands
+## Defining the APTIMA Schema for Commands

 ### Input Command Example